 Dr Borgkvist says the culture of an organisation influences whether dads feel confident in asking for and taking parental leave.
-She says, “There has to be all of the right factors working together”.
+She says, “There have to be all of the right factors working together”.

 “Those day-to-day decisions are much harder when there are consequences for the individual.
 In trying to challenge the status quo potentially he doesn’t have the career progression he wants, or potentially he loses his job or gets ostracised, or he gets isolated within his workplace.
 The consequences of those day-to-day decisions can be very difficult to deal with for an individual” Dr Borgkvist says.